-The undersigned hereby appoints Michael W. Aguiar and Eric d'Esparbes and each of them, with power to act without the other and with power of substitution, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided on the other side, all the shares of Innoviva, Inc. Common Stock which the undersigned is entitled to vote, and, in their discretion, to vote upon such other business as may properly come before the Annual Meeting of Stockholders of the company to be held at 8:30 a.m., Eastern Daylight Time, on Thursday, April 20, 2017, at the Courtyard Philadelphia Downtown, 21 North Juniper Street, Philadelphia, Pennsylvania, or at any adjournment or postponement thereof, with all powers which the undersigned would possess if present at the Annual Meeting.
+The undersigned hereby appoints Michael W. Aguiar and Eric d'Esparbes and each of them, with power to act without the other and with power of substitution, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided on the other side, all the shares of Innoviva, Inc. Common Stock which the undersigned is entitled to vote, and, in their discretion, to vote upon such other business as may properly come before the Annual Meeting of Stockholders of the company to be held [\\\\\], 2017, or at any adjournment or postponement thereof, with all powers which the undersigned would possess if present at the Annual Meeting.

 The undersigned revokes any proxy previously given to vote at such Annual Meeting.